Skip Navigation

 • Grade-level comprehension, accuracy, fluency and vocabulary are emphasized through selected novels

-• Everyday Spelling curriculum is used in conjunction with cross-curricular vocabulary
+• Grade level spelling curriculum is used in conjunction with cross-curricular vocabulary

 • Zaner-Bloser is used as a guide for handwriting, working on cursive practice

-• Easy Grammar curriculum is used to reinforce capitalization and punctuation skills, sentence structure, composition and listening / speaking skills
+• Novel studies are used to reinforce capitalization and punctuation skills, sentence structure, composition and listening / speaking skills

 Mathematics